Geometric Bounds for Persistence

 \subsubsection{Filtrations}

-As mentioned in the previous section, one needs a filtration (a nested family of topological spaces or abstract simplicial complexes) $\Delta_\bullet$ in order to employ the PH machinery.
-One of the most natural examples of such filtrations arises by considering $r$-neighborhoods, i.e., for $\X$ a subspace of a metric space $\mathcal{Z}$, then the family $\{\N_r(\X\subset \mathcal{Z})\}_{r\geq 0}$ defines a filtration. \ While there are several ways to induce such families, from a computational perspective, a tractable method is to induce a family of simplicial complexes from a given dataset.
-In this paper, we are only interested in the most common ones, Vietoris--Rips complexes and \v{C}ech complexes.
-Note that most of our results for \v{C}ech complexes directly generalize to the alpha-complexes naturally (\Cref{rmk:alpha}).
+As noted in the previous section, utilizing the PH machinery requires a filtration—a nested family of topological spaces or abstract simplicial complexes—denoted by $\Delta_\bullet$.
+One of the most natural examples arises by considering nested neighborhoods of a subspace of a metric space, i.e., for $\X$ a subset of a metric space $\mathcal{Z}$, the family $\{\N_r(\X\subset \mathcal{Z})\}_{r\geq 0}$ defines a filtration.
+Simplicial constructions are preferred in practical applications and the most common ones are Vietoris--Rips and \v{C}ech complexes and the respective filtrations they induce.
+While our study focuses primarily on these two types of filtrations, most of our results concerning \v{C}ech complexes naturally extend to alpha complexes; see \Cref{rmk:alpha}.